asan-nasa/adapt_find/README.md

 ```$ python fastqc_parser.py```

 run_fastqc is a mandatory argument.
-The different agruments and options are mentioned in the manual
+The different arguments and options are mentioned in the manual